UConnMiura/UConnMiura.github.io/_pages/teaching.md

 ---
 # Here you can find links to Miura lab github tutorials for sequencing analysis

-* Here is the link to Lecture 2: [https://github.com/UConnMiura/comp_camp/blob/main/lectures/lecture_2.Rmd](https://github.com/UConnMiura/comp_camp/blob/main/lectures/lecture_2.Rmd)
+* Here is the link to [Lecture 2](https://uconnmiura.github.io/comp_camp/lectures/lecture_2.html), the intro to short read RNA-seq